knoxjeffrey/knoxjeffrey.github.io/_posts/2016-09-19-rails-ec2-rubber-deployment.markdown

 ---
 layout: post
 title:  "Rails, AWS EC2 and Rubber Deployment"
-date:   2016-09-10 22:23:00
+date:   2016-09-19 23:23:00
 categories: Rails
 banner_image: ""
 featured: false
 comments: true
 ---

 I'm back onto server setup on AWS and this time I have to setup a Rails application running on an EC2 instance.
 After a bit of searching I came across [rubber](https://github.com/rubber/rubber) to help automate the process and followed along with a [Railscast](http://railscasts.com/episodes/347-rubber-and-amazon-ec2) to understand the process better.
-It looked straightforward but when I got into it there where a few issues and a bit of work needed to use in production.
+It looked straightforward but when I got into it there where a few issues and a bit of work needed to use it in production.

 <!--more-->